-To relieve an airlock situation, loosen the union (see picture) on the discharge of the pump (see arrow on picture of pump below).
+To relieve an airlock situation, loosen the union (see picture) on the discharge of the pump (the end of the pump that water is being pushed through).
 Water should leak out.
 Tighten the union and test the pump for proper jet flow.
 If needed repeat process.